joortcom/eiffel_rename/README.md

 ### For Section 2: the Eiffel’s field renaming problem we found

-#### Please make sure you have follow Eiffel compiler installed on your system:
+#### Please make sure you have follow Eiffel compilers installed on your system:

--- ISE EiffelStudio4 22.12.10.6463 (released in 2022)
+1. ISE EiffelStudio4 22.12.10.6463 (released in 2022)
--- Gobo Eiffel compiler gec version 22.01.09.45 (released in 2022) -- SmartEiffel version 1.16 (released in 2003)
+2. Gobo Eiffel compiler gec version 22.01.09.45 (released in 2022)
+3. SmartEiffel version 1.16 (released in 2003)
 ```
 $ cd  eiffel_bug